QuentinRa/blog.quentinra.dev/maths/matrix/_examples/gauss.md

 [Go back](../index.md#gaussian-elimination)

 We will solve by ourselves the following system, using the GAUSS method.
-If you're wondering how you can do that in **R**, this was [explained on this page](../linear-system/example-r.md).

 <div class="overflow-auto">
 \[